My love for the Soft Dom

 I’m a sucker for the ‘soft Dom’.
 He’s always been my ideal for me if I’m his submissive.

-Recently, I had an interesting conversation on Twitter surrounding the softer sides of domination, and my love for certain titles and domination, despite not being interested in the dynamics they’re often associated with.
+Recently, I had an interesting conversation on Twitter surrounding the softer sides of domination, and my love for certain types of domination, despite not being interested in the dynamics they’re often associated with.

 DADDY DOM, BUT NOT A LITTLE?

-I’ll be honest, I don’t mind the pet name ‘Daddy’ associating it with old fashioned pet names and modern slang.
-I.e. someone being the boss of something (‘Big Daddy’), or so good at something they’re the ‘Daddy’ of that thing etc. Nothing untoward or anything to do with ‘Daddy issues’.
-Boyfriend utterly hates it though, for many reasons I can understand.
+I’ll be honest, I don’t mind using the pet name ‘Daddy’.
+I usually associate it with old-fashioned pet names and modern slang.
+I.e. someone being the boss of something (‘Big Daddy’), or so good at something they’re the ‘Daddy’ of it etc. Nothing untoward or anything to do with ‘Daddy issues’.
+My boyfriend utterly hates it though, for many reasons, I can understand.
 So, obviously respecting boundaries and limits, that’s a no-go.
+Turns out, “Daddy” seems to be a love-it-or-hate-it honorific.

 I’ve said before that most of DD/lg is not something I connect with.
 Granted, I’m no expert on the topic, but you know when you look at something and it doesn’t click.
 You know it just isn’t your thing.
 A square peg in a round hole, so to speak.